satellaviewer/xsys-blog/system/kode.md

-* **Sketch **allows you to copy parts of skills (like accuracy or power numbers) as sigils.
-You can then use **Write **or **Inscribe **to temporarily overwrite the equivalent data on another skill.
+* **Sketch** allows you to copy parts of skills (like accuracy or power numbers) as sigils.
+You can then use **Write** or **Inscribe** to temporarily overwrite the equivalent data on another skill.
 * The target skill needs to have corresponding data to replace.
 For example, you can’t write power onto a skill without power.
 * Be careful, for Correspondence sigils are dangerous and volatile things!
 If you hold too many in your mind at once, you'll start to burn.
-Either write them down with **Leaden Study **or use more!
+Either write them down with **Leaden Study** or use more!

-**All class skill data is now available at [https://www.dustbreaker.co/kode.html](https://www.dustbreaker.co/kode.html).**

 ## Section III: Limit Breaks and Grooves {#section-iii-limit-breaks-and-grooves}